refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 :::

 :::note
-**refine** includes many out-of-the-box data providers to use in your projects like
+**refine** includes many out-of-the-box data providers that you can use in your projects like

 * Simple REST API
 * NestJS CRUD